PoignardAzur/rust-rfcs/text/0000-const-trait-impls.md

 ## Adding any feature at all around constness

-I think we've reached the point where all critics have agreed that this one kind of effect system is unavoidable since we want to be able to write maintainable generic code for compile time evaluation.
+We've reached the point where all critics have agreed that this one kind of effect system is unavoidable since we want to be able to write maintainable generic code for compile time evaluation.

 So the main drawback is that it creates interest in extending the system or add more effect systems, as we have now opened the door with an effect system that supports traits.

+TODO - Rewrite.
 Even though I personally am interested in adding an effect for panic-freedom, I do not think that adding this const effect system should have any bearing on whether we'll add a panic-freedom effect system or other effect systems in the future.
 This feature stands entirely on its own, and even if we came up with a general system for many effects that is (e.g. syntactically) better in the presence of many effects, we'll want the syntax from this RFC as sugar for the very common and simple case.